 Water Olympics Mark End of Yearlong Study of Water

-Collegiate School 5th Graders competed in the annual Water Olympics on Grover Jones Field as a fun-filled end to their yearlong study of water.
+Collegiate School 5th Graders compete in the annual Water Olympics on Grover Jones Field as a fun-filled end to their yearlong study of water.

-The Middle Schoolers began their exploration last fall by reading A Long Walk to Water, through which they learned about one of the "Lost Boys" of Sudan — Salva Dut — who now gives back to his homeland of South Sudan by building wells.
-They also raised funds to build a well in South Sudan.
+The Middle Schoolers begin their exploration in the fall by reading A Long Walk to Water, through which they learn about one of the "Lost Boys" of Sudan — Salva Dut — who now gives back to his homeland of South Sudan by building wells.
+They also raise funds to build a well in South Sudan.

-The students continued learning about the importance of clean water by exploring the James River in their history classes.
-They finished their studies with discoveries about the ancient civilizations of Greece and Rome and how water was essential for their survival.
+The students continue learning about the importance of clean water by exploring the James River in their history classes.
+They finish their studies with discoveries about the ancient civilizations of Greece and Rome and how water was essential for their survival.

-This included a study of how the Olympics got started in Ancient Greece — which served as the launchpad for the grade-level Water Olympics that feature events requiring collaboration, creativity and science.
+This includes a study of how the Olympics got started in Ancient Greece — which serves as the launchpad for the grade-level Water Olympics that feature events requiring collaboration, creativity and science.